antfu/talks/2024-12-16/src/slides.md

 </div>

 <!--
-The is that ESLint can be a [click] Formatter.
+I want to say that ESLint can also be a [click] Formatter.

 This is certainly not new, as many projects have been using ESLint that way since the very beginning.

 While this topic is actually a bit controversial, which you might hear people saying you should use a dedicated formatter like Prettier or dprint.
 To me, I see this all down to that those stylistic rules for ESLint take a lot of maintenance effort.
-Last year, ESLint and the TypeScript ESLint teams decided to deprecate those stylistic rules from the core. [click] And then, I initiated the ESLint Stylistic project, gathering all those stylistic rules for JS, TS, and JSX into this organization and making a community keep maintaining them.
+Last year, ESLint and the TypeScript ESLint teams decided to deprecate those stylistic rules from the core. [click] And then, I initiated the ESLint Stylistic project, [click] gathering all those stylistic rules for JS, TS, and JSX into [click] this organization and making a community keep maintaining them.
 I keep using ESLint as formatter as I see it much more flexible and customizable than Prettier due to ESLint's nature.

 [click] If you are using VS Code, you can see `editor.codeActionOnSave` to auto-fix eslint errors on save.
 And use `eslint.rules.customizations` to silent stylistic rules in your IDE so they work more like a formatter.
 For other code editors, I believe there are similar configs for doing the same.
 -->